iancze/DiskJockey/README.md

     $ source ~/.zshrc

-To check that you have properly added the scripts, you can try in your system shell
+To check that you have properly added the scripts (and check that you installed the correct version), you can try in your system shell

-    $ JudithInitialize.jl --test
+    $ JudithInitialize.jl --version
     Your JudithExcalibur scripts are successfully linked.
+    You are running JudithExcalibur 0.1.1
     Exiting

 Second, most of the scripts and IO routines require Python and several Python packages.
 Please install the following packages via your own package manager or a distribution like anaconda: